TimeWarpEngineering/tazor/kanban/in-progress/001-change-razor-extension-to-tazor.md

 ## Objective

-Replace the `.razor` file extension with `.tazor` throughout the compiler, tooling, and build system.
+Replace the `.tazor` file extension with `.tazor` throughout the compiler, tooling, and build system.
 This is the first step toward creating an independent Tazor compiler fork that will eventually:
 - Move out of Microsoft.NET.Sdk.Razor dependency
 - Support TUI (Terminal UI) instead of Blazor components
 - Target .NET 10+ only